 - 1.1 Anglesey County Council and Gwynedd Council are currently preparing a Joint Local Development Plan (JLDP) for the Gwynedd and Anglesey Local Planning Authority Areas.
 The JLDP will set out the strategy for development and land use in Anglesey and Gwynedd for the next 15 years (2011- 2026).
-It will set out policies to implement the strategy and provide guidance on the location of new houses, employment opportunities and leisure and community facilities. - 1.2 In line with the requirements of the Conservation of Habitats and Species Regulations (as amended) 2010 the Councils, in their roles as the competent authorities, are undertaking a Habitats Regulations Assessment (HRA) of the JLDP.
-Enfusion Ltd has been commissioned to carry out the Screening Stage of the HRA for JLDP on behalf of both Councils.
+It will set out policies to implement the strategy and provide guidance on the location of new houses, employment opportunities and leisure and community facilities. - 1.2 In line with the requirements of the Conservation of Habitats and Species Regulations 2010 (as amended) [the Habitats Regulations] the Councils, in their roles as the competent authorities, are undertaking a Habitats Regulations Assessment (HRA) of the JLDP.
+Enfusion Ltd has been commissioned to carry out the HRA for JLDP on behalf of both Councils.